Hurrrrrr/vindicate/README.md

     using GPT4 for coding assistance
     porting a project from Python to webapp software architecture design
+    adding Gaussian noise to data to produce normally-distributed randomness

 GPT4 was used primarily for input on the architecture of this app, as well as writing some repetitive code such as the getters in the Wine class.
 The vast majority